 The online world is a space which constantly keeps evolving, which is the same case when it comes to web design.
-The designs which were popular in 2016 will simply not work as well in today’s date – such is the pace at which technology changes.
+The designs which were popular in 2016, 2017, 2018 and 2019 will simply not work as well in today’s date – such is the pace at which technology changes.
 So, web developers have to constantly update the look of their websites, such as their templates, navigation, action buttons, etc. They need to keep on experimenting with these in order to evaluate which design of the website attracts more customers and enhances their experience.
 With the advancement of Artificial Intelligence (AI) and Virtual Reality (VR), web designs are going to get even better.

 #1.
 Bolder and beautiful fonts